Carnelian at a Glance

 Red Carnelian (Sard)

 A deeper red-brown variety sometimes called Sard.
 The distinction between Carnelian and Sard is gradual, but Sard is generally darker and more brownish-red.
-Historically prized for seal stones and cameos.
+Historically used for seal stones and cameos.

 Banded Carnelian (Carnelian Agate)